 With the bridge behind you, it’s a steady and challenging climb to Ongarue Tramway terminus.
 The good news is that you’ve now conquered all the major climbs of the Timber Trail and the trail undulates in a generally downhill direction from this point on, with just a few little climbs to contend with.

 Along the old tramway you’ll see remnants of logging history scattered about, including various huts, and you will cross more bridges.
 Parts of the trail cut through sheer rock faces shrouded in thick native bush where the sun’s rays seldom penetrate.
 That means mud, so be prepared for the odd splatter on this part of the trail.

 Around the 75km mark is the nationally significant Ongarue Spiral, an engineering marvel explained in an interpretation panel.
 It is also the only rideable spiral in the world.
 From there, the trail continues to Ongarue, mostly downhill except for a couple of short pinches along the riverside as you burst into rugged farmland dotted with sheep and deer.
 The official end of the trail is located in the middle of Ongarue township, but some pre-arranged shuttles will collect you at the Bennetts Road car park where Epic Cycle Adventures has a new service centre, where you can enjoy a coffee.

-Whilst this trail is classified as a Grade 2 (Easy), it is still a long ride and once on trail there are no escape routes or cellphone coverage.
-If you are new to cycling or not as fit as you could be you need to be prepared for a long day.
+Whilst the Timber Trail cycleway is classified as a Grade 2 (Easy), it is still a long ride and once on the trail, there is no escape route or cellphone coverage.
+If you are new to cycling or are not as fit as you could be, you need to be prepared for a long day.
 The average time to do each section of the ride is around 5.5 hours (with lots of stops), but some groups have taken up to 8 hours.
 Ensure you bring enough water and food to last the day, and have suitable gear.